 What if companies put their people first?
 Employees would feel valued, empowered, and motivated to perform at their highest standard.
-Clients would be cared for and business would reflect such commitment.
-TSP was founded in 2002 by Frank Gonzalez and Rick Skaggs on the belief that people would be the company’s product.
+Customers would be cared for and business would reflect such commitment.
+Our company was founded in 2002 by Frank Gonzalez and Rick Skaggs on the belief that people would be our product.

 The two were longtime Honeywell employees who worked together for years to build an exceptional computer support branch.
 However, in 2002, Honeywell made the decision to shutter the department.
 For years, the friends had measured the idea of starting their own company – that downsizing was the jolt they needed.
 Together they knew they would be able to build a company that offered extraordinary and ethical service.